microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_TeamsCallingPolicy/readme.md

 # TeamsCallingPolicy

-This resource configures the Teams Calling Policies.
+This resource configures a Teams Calling Policy.